Sinus Health and Allergies: Pollen Allergy

 - Dark circles under the eyes

 - Sore throat

 - Asthma attacks (for those with severe allergies)

 Five tips on a pollen allergies

 Due to modern medicine, we are not without hope, and finding relief is possible for those with common pollen allergies.
 The standard recommendations for those with a pollen allergy are listed below:

 Antihistamines and decongestants – over-the-counter and/or prescription medications are the standard treatment response to pollen allergy symptoms

-Saline nasal sprays – this method of treatment helps flush pollens out of the nose
+Saline nasal rinses – this method of treatment helps flush pollens out of the nose

 Hot showers, showers, steam rooms – these places help primarily with your congestion symptoms, since steam relaxes the blocked mucus in your nasal passages, and allows it to drain properly.
 Note that this treatment is only temporary in nature and ought to be combined with others to effectively eliminate your sinus infection.